 There is a class division for higher and ordinary levels in Irish, English and Maths when required (but not in first year).
-All other subjects are taught at the higher level in mixed ability classes.
+All other subjects are taught at the highest existing level in mixed ability classes.
 In general, at Junior Cycle, a student will be required to do all the subjects on offer (allowing for the limited choice offered), unless there are special circumstances pertaining (e.g. special educational needs require that he do less subjects).

 All students are required to do Irish, unless exempt.
 Those with an exemption from primary school will normally continue with that exemption.
 Irish in first year will be taught at a higher level to a mixed ability class.
 Division into higher and ordinary level occurs at the beginning of second year (if required).
-Those capable of achieving an honour in the Junior or Leaving Cert will be expected to take the higher level.
+Those capable of achieving an honour in the Junior Cycle or Leaving Cert will be expected to take the higher level.
 The school will also seek to promote Irish through its extra-curricular programme.

 All students are encouraged to study English at a higher level throughout the school, except where it is likely a student might fail the public examinations.
 To this end, there may not be an Ordinary level English class, even to Leaving Cert.
 The subject plan for English will contain a wide range of extra-curricular activity to ensure a high standard pertains (theatre, library, debating & public speaking, project work etc.).

 The school currently teaches two modern languages: Spanish and French.
-The traditional strength of Spanish in the school and the continued advantages it has (a number of native speakers at school here, ease of summer trips to Spain, greater exchange possibilities) has led it to become the only language currently on offer in the new Junior Cycle.
+The traditional strength of Spanish in the school and the continued advantages it has (a number of native speakers at school here, ease of summer trips to Spain, greater exchange possibilities) has led it to become the main language currently on offer in the new Junior Cycle.
 Where French is available (upper years) it is timetabled against Spanish.

 The promotion of literacy is afforded a high priority.
 Literacy is a major focus for the School Improvement Plan, which also focusses on Numeracy and Assessment.
-The Great Books syllabus in 2nd year promotes advanced literacy, as does the reading programme in Transition Year.

 The teaching of Mathematics is afforded high priority in the school.
 All students will be taught at the higher level in First Year and a division into Higher and Ordinary level will normally occur at the end of First Year or later.
 Students are encouraged to stay as long as possible in the higher level group, but a balance must often be struck between securing the basics and being over-ambitious.
 Extra curricula activity in Maths (e.g. maths, science Olympiads) is encouraged.